tekwizz123/tekwizz123.github.io/_posts/2012-08-16-pwb-exam-review-and-insights.md

 The last one I manage to get a shell on the system, but I am unable to root it.
 In the last hour I attempt to crack the SSH login for one of the users, but of course the time runs out.
 And when I mean runs out I mean at 24 hours they literally cut you off and force you out.
 No oh...you can get 10 more minutes.
 When they say 24 they mean 24.
 No more, no less.

-In the end I end up getting 4 systems down and 1 partially compromized, scoring more than enough points to potentially pass.
+In the end I end up getting 4 systems down and 1 partially compromised, scoring more than enough points to potentially pass.
 I crash into bed, which actually turns out to be a rather sleepless night, as I keep tossing and turning.
 Not that im scared about anything tbh, but my body is still on the "We are Tron.
 We do not stop.
 We do not falter.
 Continuing the hack....w00tw00t found....shell time mode..." kind of mode.

 Anyway next day I wake up, and I just generally fool around with some British comedy for the next hour or so.
 Eventually I get my mind focused and get down to it.
 It ends up taking a hell of a lot longer than I thought.
 I must have gone from about 10 am to about 9 pm.
 No joke.
 Then again I was on Skype and IRC some of the time so that's probably why.
 But still, I feel ashamed.
 So 9 pm roars its messed up son of a gun face and I find out via IRC that I need to add in the exploit details for each exploit.
 Ok no problem.
 So I go and get that done.
 Wait....what about the URL for each and every exploit?
 Oh god...